The Boxing Kings

-It’s one of life’s most interesting ironies that prizefighting–a brutal, often exploitative, enterprise baptized as “the red light district of sports” by the late Jimmy Cannon–is the most romanticized of professional sports.
+It’s a most intriguing irony that prizefighting–a brutal and exploitative enterprise baptized as “the red light district of sports” by the late Jimmy Cannon–is the most romanticized of professional sports.
 And things couldn’t be any other way given that its history is unrivaled in terms of histrionics and feats of courage, just as it stands in a league of its own when it comes to stories of abuse and corruption, the number of fortunes won and lost, not to mention the countless painful tragedies.
 As every fight fan knows, all this makes for highly compelling material, a fact reflected not only in the prodigious amount of boxing literature on our bookshelves, but also in the fact that it’s possible for some to call themselves boxing fans–with a straight face–even if it’s been weeks, months, or years since they saw contemporary fighters in action.

 To be a boxing fan is to partake in timeless, unending debates about today’s fighters’ worth, not only in relation to their peers, but in comparison to those who preceded them.
 And if to be a dedicated aficionado entails more than that–and most would agree there is more to boxing than just keeping score–it is to slowly amass a wealth of stories about how fights and rivalries came to be, about the off-ring participants who made them happen, and about the relationship between prizefighting and the society which at times embraces it, and other times shuns it.
 The importance of these tales–stories so racy, so lurid, and so idiosyncratic that they could only take place in the world of prizefighting–lies in the way they shape our perception of the sport, of its ever-extending cast of characters, and, ultimately, the very meaning of boxing.